benschinn/rr-web-speech/README.md

-# rr-web-speech
+# bs-web-speech

 ## WIP

-bindings to web speech api and react implementation
+ReasonML bindings to Web Speech API and SpeechSynthesis